 Captain Max von Stephanitz aimed to create a supreme sheepherder using various shepherd dog strains throughout Germany.

-Over several decades, he refined the breed into the German Shepherd we know today.
+So, over several decades, he refined the breed into the German Shepherd we know today.

-Their obedience and authoritative manner made this breed desirable police and military dogs.
+Plus, their obedience and authoritative manner made this breed desirable police and military dogs.

 The task shifts for these dogs changed once the need for herding dogs declined.